-- High: Benefits are perceived to exceed costs without further study or evaluations; or the action is critical. - Medium: Benefits are perceived to exceed costs, but may require further study or evaluation prior to implementation. - Low: Benefits and costs require evaluation prior to implementation.
+- High: Benefits are perceived to exceed costs without further study or evaluations; or the action is critical. - Medium: Benefits are perceived to exceed costs but may require further study or evaluation prior to implementation. - Low: Benefits and costs require evaluation prior to implementation.

-Mitigation actions identified as high-priority are typically implemented before lower ranked actions.
+Mitigation actions identified as high priority are typically implemented before lower ranked actions.
 Results from the Benefit-Cost Review are located in Chapter 4.4 Prioritization of Mitigation Recommendations.
-The Steering Committee considered responsible departments, funding resources, and estimated implementation timeframe when developing the implementation plan.

 Chapter 4 Mitigation Strategies contains additional information regarding the mitigation strategies and implementation plan.
-Table ES.3 on the following pages provides a summary of each mitigation action, including the hazard(s) mitigated, responsible agency/department, and relative priority rank taken from the Benefit-Cost Review.
+Table ES.3 on the following pages provides a summary of each mitigation action, including the hazard(s) mitigated, responsible department, and relative priority rank taken from the Benefit-Cost Review.